 The application window for 2021-22 funding is Sept.
 21 – Oct.
 18, 2021.
 The review process runs mid-October through mid-November and applicants will be notified of decisions in late November.
 Recipients must submit final grant reports by July 30, 2022.

 Grants range from $1,000 to $5,000.

-In the spring of 2017, Duke Office of Durham & Regional Affairs staff consulted subject matter experts as well as researched community priorities set by Durham County, Wake County and Orange County governments to form Community Care Fund themes.
-The themes are:
+In the Spring of 2017, Duke Office of Durham & Community Affairs staff consulted subject matter experts and researched community priorities in Durham, Wake, and Orange Counties to form Community Fund themes.
+Expand to see themes.

 - Affordable Housing – Working toward a vibrant, safe and stable community for Triangle residents of all income levels and diverse backgrounds.

 - Child Development & Education — Providing enrichment and learning for Triangle children starting at infancy through eighth grade, with a special focus on children living in poverty.

 - Environment & Sustainability – Organizing programs that strengthen community awareness, advocacy or stewardship for environmental issues and sustainable, “green” behaviors.

 - Food Access & Education — Helping Triangle residents access affordable and nutritious food and creating a culture of healthy eating.

 - Healthy Communities — Supporting health and wellness initiatives that positively promote the physical and mental well-being of individuals and their communities.
 Projects must address one of the following issues: chronic illnesses, mental health, obesity, sexual & reproductive health (maternal health, sexually transmitted infections, teen pregnancy), substance abuse.